Internet Zillionaire

 I’m not going to post my response to this, but I assure you it was long-winded and smarmy as hell.
 This is not an unbelievable math problem, but yes, perhaps I should be running the country.

-16 Responses to “Debunking Email Forwards”
+16 thoughts on “Debunking Email Forwards”

-I don’t get any math problems as email forwards.
+1. I don’t get any math problems as email forwards.
 You are living the dream, my friend.

 For the record, the problem worked for me.
 I got my phone number.
 As for a long-winded and smarmy reply, I’ll leave that to you.
 I will however say, it’s no coincidence that this also works: